Citizens for Responsibility and Ethics in Washington, et al v. Trump

-On appeal, CAC filed a friend-of-the-court brief on behalf of Senator Richard Blumenthal and Representative John Conyers, Jr., who are the lead plaintiffs in Blumenthal, et al. v.
-Trump, the lawsuit brought by more than 200 members of Congress against President Trump for violating the Foreign Emoluments Clause.
-In our brief, we explained why it is so important to our constitutional structure that federal officials obtain “the Consent of the Congress” before accepting any “present, Emolument, Office, or Title, of any kind whatever,” from a foreign state.
-Enforcing that clear and simple requirement is essential to preventing the corruption and divided loyalty among American leaders that the Framers feared—and that still threatens our nation today.
+On appeal, CAC filed a friend-of-the-court brief on behalf of Senator Richard Blumenthal and Representative Jerrold Nadler in support of the plaintiffs.
+In our brief, we explain that the congressional consent provision in the Foreign Emoluments Clause does not make this case a political question or unripe for adjudication.
+We also explain why Congress cannot redress the President’s violations of the Foreign Emoluments Clause.
+Finally, we explain why it is so important to our constitutional structure that federal officials obtain “the Consent of the Congress” before accepting any “present, Emolument, Office, or Title, of any kind whatever,” from a foreign state.
+Enforcing that clear and simple requirement is essential to preventing the corruption and divided loyalty among American leaders that the Framers feared, and that still threatens our nation today.
 By providing a lawful avenue through which federal officials may accept such benefits — one that is open to public scrutiny and that incorporates safeguards derived from the separation of powers — the “consent” provision discourages federal officials from accepting those benefits illicitly and in secret.